I do. With disturbing frequency. And I'm not dreaming about gluten-free bread!

 Since that fateful fantasy day in ancient Egypt, humans and bread have been inseparable.
 We associate bread with society, family, joy and celebration.
 “Give us this day our daily bread” we pray and to “break bread” is to share a meal solidifying bonds and healing rifts.
 Is it coincidence that bread and wine are so often depicted together, even forming the basis of Christianity?

 First we have to ask the question "is bread healthy".
-I think the answer to that depends on what you're trying to accomplish.
-If you’re following a gluten-free and keto or low carb diet for example, you’re likely eliminating or drastically reducing all grains, including any form of bread from your diet.
+The answer to that depends on what you're trying to do.
+If you’re following a gluten-free and keto or low carb diet you’re eliminating or reducing grains, including bread from your diet.

 So yes, bread, in moderation is healthy, gluten-free bread included.

 For more answers to your questions about healthy gluten-free bread go here:

 With everything we've learned about how hard it is to to replace gluten in baked goods, is it even possible to have a naturally gluten-free bread?
 If you've read much of my work you'll know that I look at "natural" as being on a continuum.
 Balance is the key to, well everything.
 To learn more, click the link below.

 Weinstein and Heying go on to observe that:

 “if you had a list in front of you of the people you know and the people with whom you’ve broken bread, you’d find that the broken bread with list is special."